Fran Navarro: Club career

+Valencia

 Born in Valencia, Navarro moved as a youth across the city from Levante UD to Valencia CF, where he played mostly with the reserve team in Segunda División B. He had his sole call-up for the first team for their La Liga match at home to Villarreal CF on 26 January 2019, due to Kévin Gameiro's injury; he did not leave the substitutes' bench in the 3–0 win.

 On 11 July 2019, Navarro was loaned to K.S.C.
 Lokeren Oost-Vlaanderen of the Belgian First Division B for the upcoming season.
 He scored his first professional goal on 26 September, in a 4–2 extra-time loss to Royal Antwerp F.C. in the seventh round of the national cup, and netted his only league goal on 5 October in a 3–2 win at leaders OH Leuven.

+Gil Vicente

 Navarro moved to Gil Vicente F.C. of Portugal's Primeira Liga on 26 June 2021, on a three-year contract.
 On his league debut on 9 August, he scored twice in a 3–0 win over visitors Boavista FC.
 With 16 goals in 32 games, he finished fourth among the league's top scorers while his team qualified for Europe for the first time with fifth position and a berth in the UEFA Europa Conference League.

+In 2022–23, Navarro scored 17 goals, having started all 34 games; this tally included braces in wins away to C.S.
+Marítimo, Casa Pia A.C. and at home to Boavista.
+He finished joint third with S.L.
+Benfica's João Mário as the league's top scorer, behind FC Porto's Mehdi Taremi and Gonçalo Ramos of Benfica.

+Porto

+On 5 July 2023, FC Porto signed Navarro on a five-year contract, for a reported transfer fee of €7 million.
+He made his debut for the club on 9 August, in the Supertaça Cândido de Oliveira, coming off the bench to replace Mehdi Taremi in the 81st minute of a 2–0 defeat to rivals Benfica.
+Navarro made his first start for Porto on 15 September, in a 1–0 league win away at Estrela da Amadora.
+He made his UEFA Champions League debut on 7 November 2023, coming off the bench to replace Evanilson in the 83rd minute of a 2–0 group stage victory at home to Royal Antwerp.
+On 24 November, Navarro scored his first goal for Porto, in a 4–0 home victory over Campeonato de Portugal side CDC Montalegre, in the fourth round of the Taça de Portugal.

+Olympiacos (loan)

+On 1 January 2024, Porto sent Navarro on loan to Super League Greece club Olympiacos until the end of the 2023–24 season.
+The deal reportedly included a €7.5 million option-to-buy.